 A preventative service is a benefit that provides value in TWO ways.
 Early detection and treatment now, and the possibility for fewer health costs later.

-In closing, there is a lot to filter through to get the best value from your health benefits.
-But now you won’t get overwhelmed because you know where to start.
+In closing, it’s true, there is a lot to filter through to get the best value from your health benefits.
+But now you won’t get overwhelmed because you know exactly where to start.

-Three ways to get the most value from your health insurance include:
+The three ways to get the most value from your health insurance are:

 Please take a few minutes to see how you can take advantage of your preventative benefits.
-Schedule that important appointment today!
+Schedule those important appointment today!